itdojo/devtools/README.md

 ***

 ### `ouiLookup`
-Given a MAC address it will use the IEEE oui.txt file to look up the name of the vendor.
+Given a MAC address, it will use the IEEE oui.txt file to look up the name of the vendor.
 If oui.txt is not available in the local directory, the module will download it from the Internet.
-This may cause a delay the first time it is used.
-Subsequent lookups are fast.
+This may cause a brief delay the first time it is used (oui.txt is just under 6MB).
+Subsequent lookups are fast because oui.txt is stored locally.
 If desired, you can [pre-download the oui.txt file from the IEEE](http://standards-oui.ieee.org/oui/oui.txt) using `wget http://standards-oui.ieee.org/oui/oui.txt`.

+> Note: The IEEE regularly updates oui.txt.
+You should consider deleting your locally cached copy every couple of months to force your scripts to download a new copy.

 #### How to use `ouiLookup`

 The IEEE oui.txt file list OUIs in the format "AA-BB-12" and "AABB12".
-I wrote this to look up the "AABB12" format.
-Regardless of of you input the MAC address it will be formatted correctly by the module (see examples below).
+I wrote this function to look up the "AABB12" format.
+Regardless of your input the MAC address will be formatted correctly (for the lookup to use it) by the module.
+You do not need to worry about formtting your input to the function.
+See examples below.

 Example:
 ```python